Mate Sound the Pump...

 London Gazette

 Below are two details from jugs with Mariner's Compass transfers.
-They were made sometime after the partnership dissolved in December 1846, and show John Carr continuing at what would become the Low Lights Pottery, North Shields, and John Patton at the Phoenix Pottery, Newcastle.
+They were made sometime after the partnership dissolved in December 1846, and show John Carr continuing at the Low Lights Pottery, North Shields, and John Patton at the Phoenix Pottery, Newcastle.
 Note that the JP transfer also shows a business interest in North Shields – presumably the Low Lights Brewery mentioned in the third press clipping above.

 The next article, from the Shields Daily News, Saturday March 24th, 1894, shows that pottery making ceased at North Shields in 1893, and not 1900 as often quoted.